EvilLord666/TechDemo/readme.txt

 @EnableOAuth2Sso makes application an OAuth2 client
 ############################################################################################################################################
 #################################################### INTERNAL OAUTH2 SECTION ###############################################################
-Application deploys on localhost:8080, context path is / Therefore if we try to get resource /api/users we send HTTP GET on localhost:8080/api/users, but without Oauth2 token we getting
+Application deploying on localhost:8080, context path is / Therefore if we try to get resource /api/users we send HTTP GET on localhost:8080/api/users, but without Oauth2 token we getting
 401 Response with following JSON:
 {